Wyoming State Flag

-In 1803, following the Louisiana purchase from France, a large part of Wyoming was included in this and came under the control of America.
+The Louisiana purchase in 1803 included a large section of Wyoming which came under the control of the United States.
 The first "white" man that came to explore the area was American John Colter and the first permanent settlement that was established was Fort Laramie in 1834.
-Even though the land was being settled, there were still very few inhabitants or people that lived here apart from the tribes.
-In 1846, America gained the Southwestern region of Wyoming and in 1869, it became part of the Wyoming Territory.
+Even though the land was being settled, there were still very few inhabitants or people that lived here apart from the native people.
+In 1846, the United States gained control of the Southwestern region of Wyoming and in 1869, it became part of the Wyoming Territory.
 On July 10th, 1890, Wyoming officially became the 44th state of the United States of America.

 We offer free images of the Wyoming Flag in four sizes (small, medium, large, and high resolution).
 These images are distributed royalty free for both personal and educational use and are ideal for use in projects and on websites.
 If you choose to use one of our images, attribution is appreciated, but not required.